 The Nursing and Midwifery Council (NMC) of the United Kingdom are appointed by the UK government to review and approve all registered nurse programmes.
 The NMC standards are a legal requirement on all Approved Educational Institutions (AEIs) and must be adhered to in full for approval.
 The programme is written in accordance with Nursing and Midwifery Council (NMC) Realising professionalism: Standards for education and training (NMC 2018) and learning outcomes within the modules are cross referenced to these standards throughout.
-The curriculum is developed using the following:

-Part 1: Standards framework for nursing and midwifery education

-Part 2: Standards for student supervision and assessment
+The curriculum is developed using the following: Part 1: Standards framework for nursing and midwifery education Part 2: Standards for student supervision and assessment

-Part 3: Standards for pre-registration nursing programmes

-Future nurse: Standards of proficiency for registered nurses EU Directive 2005/36/EC: Article 31.
+Part 3: Standards for pre-registration nursing programmes Future nurse: Standards of proficiency for registered nurses EU Directive 2005/36/EC: Article 31.
 Annex V2, Point 5.2.1

 The Bachelor of Nursing (Honours) Adult Nursing (Full-time three years) was validated and approved by NMC/Glyndŵr University in March 2020 (one site at Glyndŵr University Wrexham Plas Coch Campus /one intake per annum September).
-The 2022 Major Modification approval event is in relation to developing two new fields of provision, Children's Nursing and Mental Health Nursing (Full-time three years).
+The 2022 Major Modification approval event is in relation to developing two new fields of provision, Children's Nursing and Mental Health Nursing (Full-time three years) and also the development of a part time (Four and half years) route for all fields.
 In addition, approval is sought for delivery of all fields (Adult, Children's and Mental Health) of nursing at two sites Glyndŵr University Wrexham Plas Coch Campus and Glyndŵr University Centre St Asaph Campus.
-Adult and Mental Health Nursing delivered in September and January (both sites) and Children's Nursing in September (both sites).
-The Full-time Bachelor of Nursing (Honours) Adult Nursing will continue Non-Commissioned with placements in England and add a Commissioned Programme by HEIW delivered in Wrexham and St Asaph with placements in Betsi Cadwaladr University Health Board.
+Adult, Children's and Mental Health Nursing will be delivered in September and January (both sites).
+The Full-time Bachelor of Nursing (Honours) Adult Nursing will continue non-commissioned with placements in England and add a commissioned programme by HEIW to be delivered in Wrexham and St Asaph with placements in Betsi Cadwaldr University Health Board.
 Curriculum development meetings have been informed by students, service users, NHS Health Board Partners/Independent and voluntary sectors.